gavinhoward/bc/manuals/benchmarks.md

 For GNU `bc`:

 ```
-real 18.18
+real 17.32
-user 18.15
+user 17.30
 sys 0.00
 ```

 For this `bc`:

 ```
-real 17.91
+real 16.98
-user 17.87
+user 16.96
-sys 0.00
+sys 0.01
 ```

 It seems that the improvements to the interpreter helped a lot in certain cases.

+Also, I have no idea why GNU `bc` did worse when it is technically doing less work.

 ## Recommended Optimizations from `2.7.0`

 Note that, when running the benchmarks, the optimizations used are not the ones I recommended for version `2.7.0`, which are `-O3 -flto -march=native`.

 This `bc` separates its code into modules that, when optimized at link time, removes a lot of the inefficiency that comes from function overhead.
 This is most keenly felt with one function: `bc_vec_item()`, which should turn into just one instruction (on `x86_64`) when optimized at link time and inlined.
 There are other functions that matter as well.

+I also recommended `-march=native` on the grounds that newer instructions would increase performance on math-heavy code.
+We will see if that assumption was correct.
+(Spoiler: **NO**.)

-When compiling both `bc`'s with the optimizations I recommend for this `bc`, the results are as follows.
+When compiling both `bc`'s with the optimizations I recommended for this `bc` for version `2.7.0`, the results are as follows.

 ### Addition